WSShawn/GAN/README.md

 ## Introduction and concept

 Firstly let us understand why such variations of the traditional GANs have been created.
-While a very performant tool, GANs can be subject to convergence failure (failure to produce optimal results) and mode collapse (model failing to produce unique results and repeating a similar pattern or quality).
+While a very performant tool, GANs can be subject to convergence failure (failure to produce optimal results) and mode collapse (model failing to produce unique results and repeating a similar pattern, quality or classes).
 The advantage of WGANs is that they solve this issue and they offer higher stability for the training in comparison to traditional GANs.
+Another advantage is that the value of the global loss is meaningful, in the sense that it gives us a termination cirterion.

+We have seen that the main idea in GAN implementation is that we have 2 probability distributions, one for the Generator Pg and one for the Discriminator Pd.
+The goal is to have similar probability distributions so that generated images look realistic.
+The issue here is therefore how we define this similarity, or the "distance" between the 2 distributions.
+There are multiple choices :

+*
+*
+*